christroutner/plugin-template-connextcms/README.md

 ## Design Overview
 ConnextCMS now has hooks to allow the development of plugins.
 Plugins allow new websites and web apps to develop their code base totally independent of ConnextCMS's code base.
-ConnextCMS software and plugin code can be be updated without any manual editing.
+ConnextCMS software and plugin code can be updated without any manual editing.
 This plugin template has been developed for two reasons:

 1. To give an example on how JavaScript developers can create their own ConnextCMS/KeystoneJS plugins.